Zola in the data center corridor

 Today, the Democratic Republic of Congo's most sensitive data — government records, financial systems, telecommunications infrastructure — is largely hosted on servers outside the country.
 This creates a fundamental vulnerability: the DRC does not control its own digital sovereignty.

-Palm Leaf Partners is building the DRC's first Tier-IV certified data center on Congolese soil — with a second disaster-recovery site in Lubumbashi.
-This facility will host the national address registry, government cloud services, the call center data backbone, and enterprise systems.
+Palm Leaf Partners is planning the DRC's first data center designed to Uptime Institute Tier III standards on Congolese soil — with a second disaster-recovery site in Lubumbashi.
+This facility is intended to host the national address registry, government cloud services, the call center data backbone, and enterprise systems.
+Final certification can only be issued by the Uptime Institute upon completion.

 Redundancy